srenna/RAG-LLAMA2/README.md

    - Embeddings from Hugging Face models are used for text representations.
    - A retrieval-based question-answering (QA) system is implemented for responding to user queries, possibly involving multiple documents.

-Overall, the app provides a user-friendly interface for interacting with a sophisticated language model, capable of answering queries based on the scraped content, especially tailored for Deloitte-related topics.
+Overall, the app provides a user-friendly interface for interacting with a sophisticated language model, capable of answering queries based on the scraped content and is branded for a Deloitte use-case.

 ## How to Run in Google Collab